nyancrimew/maia.crimew.gay/src/decks/fuckstalkerware.md

     * "parental control" <!-- .element: class="fragment" -->
     * figuring out if your partner is cheating on you<!-- .element: class="fragment" -->
 * hidden from the target, often pretends to be system application<!-- .element: class="fragment" -->
-* usually requires brief physical access, can be remote installed<!-- .element: class="fragment" -->
+* usually requires brief physical access, can be remotely installed<!-- .element: class="fragment" -->

 ---
 <!-- .slide: data-background-image="/img/posts/fuckstalkerware-0/cover.jpg" data-background-opacity="0.2" data-auto-animate -->